Skip to main content

 In parallel to the plenary sessions, the seminar offer public sector experts and relevant stakeholder to engage in topic-specific workshops.
 The workshops will be facilitated by the projects in the CBDS Programme, and address topics such as identity matching, versatile use of legal databases, using health services, and stuyding in another Nordic-Baltic country.
 Participation in the workshops is optional.

-While building knowledge and new insights are on the agenda, an auxiliary aim of the seminar is to facilitate a meeting place for experts and people working with digiital transformation in the region - where new relations and networks can be established.
+While building knowledge and new insights are on the agenda, an auxiliary aim of the seminar is to facilitate a meeting place for experts and people working with digital transformation in the region - where new relations and networks can be established.

-Preliminary Agenda - Plenary sessions
+Agenda - Plenary sessions

-Sessions to be held in the main conference hall.
+Sessions to be held in the main conference hall:

 A light breakfast will be served for the early birds

-Welcome from the Cross Border Digital Service Programme Secretariat.
+- Welcome from the Cross Border Digital Service Programme Secretariat.
 High-level opening of the seminar.

-Project manager Anne Kari presents the results from three years of working on the project “Achieving the World’s Smoothest Cross-Border Mobility and Daily Life through Digitalisation”, creating a shared model and practices for improving the effectiveness of cross-border data-exchange.
+Mikko Mattinen from the Finish Digital Agency will present the results from three years of working on the project “Achieving the World’s Smoothest Cross-Border Mobility and Daily Life through Digitalisation”, creating a shared model and practices for improving the effectiveness of cross-border data-exchange.

 Last year, the Digital Europe Programme (DIGITAL) awarded multiple consortiums with presence from the Nordic and Baltic region to test and leverage the proposed European Digital Identity Wallet.
 In the digital realm, the wallet is communicated by the European Union as the next moon landing, and symbolizes giant leap towards user-centric digital transformation and online autonomy.